graphpql/graphpinator/docs/DefiningSchema.md

 > \Graphpinator\Typesystem\Schema

-The `Schema` is a simple object with a `Type container` which identifies the root types.
-This entity is the final step whilst declaring a schema.
+The `Schema` is a simple wrapper around a `Type container` which identifies the root types.
+This entity is the final step whilst declaring a `Schema`.
 An instance of a `Schema` may be used to execute requests against or render a GraphQL type language documentation of you service.

 ```graphql